-This document describes the XMPP extension that notifies clients about email in their Gmail account.
+This document describes the XMPP extension where clients can query for email in their Gmail account.

 Note: This extension is not intended to become a standard and is subject to change.

 Google Talk uses a custom extension to XMPP to enable users to query their Gmail account for emails.
 Because parts of the protocol are particular to Gmail and would not easily adapt to other email systems, this protocol will not be submitted as a XEP.
 However, you might want to enable this extension in your client to provide Gmail functionality.

 Before attempting query for email, a client must first learn whether a server supports this extension by using service discovery.
 A client should send the following IQ stanza to discover what features the server supports.